Find Geometric Shapes for Kids: Recognize Squares, Triangles and Circles

 Frequently asked questions about shape-finding

-Which geometric shapes appear?
+Which geometric shapes appear in the game?